dagster-io/dagster/python_modules/dagster/docs/sections/learn/tutorial/resources.rst

 with the appropriate config.
 As a config, any user-provided configuration for an artifact (in this case the ``store`` resoource) is placed under the ``config`` key.

-So this works, but let us imagine we wanted to have a test mode where we interacted with an in memory version of that key value store and not develop against the live public cloud version.
+So this works, but imagine we wanted to have a test mode, where we interacted with an in memory version of that key value store and not develop against the live public cloud version.

-First we need a version of the store that implements the same interface that can be used in testing contexts but does not touch the public cloud:
+First, we need a version of the store that implements the same interface as the production key-value store; this version can be used in testing contexts without touching the public cloud:

 .. literalinclude:: ../../../../dagster/tutorials/intro_tutorial/resources.py
    :lines: 43-53